Holistic Treatment For Co-Occurring Addiction and Suicide Ideation

 Dual diagnosis is a condition in which a person suffers from mental health disorders as well as substance use disorders.
-If you are or your loved one are struggling with suicidal thoughts or have a loved one who is, even if you do not believe you or they will act on them, seek immediate mental health care.
+If you or your loved one are struggling with suicidal thoughts or have a loved one who is, even if you do not believe you or they will act on them, seek immediate mental health care.
 With support and guidance, you may be able to see life in a more positive light and receive the care you need for what brought you to this space.

 In the US, co-occurring disorders, or dual diagnosis, impact 21.5 million people, according to the Substance Abuse and Mental Health Services Administration.[1]
 You’re not alone.
 Untreated mental health disorders can lead to the risk of suicidal ideation, and that isn’t something to ignore.

-It is a symptom and complication of numerous mental health disorders, with major depression being one of the most commonly associated with it.
+Suicidal ideation refers to a person who is thinking about harming themselves or ending their lives.
+It is a symptom and complication of numerous mental health disorders, with major depression being one of the most commonly associated with it.[2]

-Substance misuse can trigger the onset of mental health disorders like depressionor spur the onset of these conditions in those who are predisposed to them, such as through a genetic link to bipolar or schizophrenia, as noted by the National Institutes of Mental Health.
+Substance misuse can trigger the onset of mental health disorders like depression or spur the onset of these conditions in those who are predisposed to them, such as through a genetic link to bipolar or schizophrenia, as noted by the National Institutes of Mental Health.[3]
 For some people, untreated mental health disorders can certainly lead to intense symptoms and negative thoughts, including suicidal thoughts.
 You may have started using drugs or alcohol as a way to deal with those negative thoughts.

 In other words, either condition can come first and worsen the other.
 Both are things that you cannot outright control without some help.
 Yet both can be treated, and life can improve.
 At Engage Wellness Acton, we offer comprehensive treatment for clients facing substance use disorder.
 If you are in need, our suicidal and addiction treatment options are readily available to help you.